NAT detection is supported on the following platforms and firmware versions:

 It is recommended to tune the alert frequency to a suitable value for your network, then investigate to determine whether further action should be taken.

-To enable NAT detection on MS switches, log into the Meraki dashboard for a network that contains MS switches and navigate to Network-wide > Alerts.
+To enable NAT detection on MS switches, log into the Meraki dashboard for a network that contains MS switches and navigate to Network-wide > Configure > Alerts.

 In the "Switch" section, click the check box for the "A client is detected sharing its IP address via NAT." option: